pantopic/turbokube/README.md

 <img title="Etcd requests by operation type" alt="Etcd requests by operation type" src="results/2025-12-10T16-35-16Z_etcd_8k/Screenshot 2025-12-10 091032.png"/>

-However, Kubernetes seems to have a good priority system so the failure mode may look more like a recovery storm caused by undesired lease expiration as Kubernetes deprioritizes lease renewal requests.
+However, Kubernetes seems to have a good priority system so the ultimate failure mode may look more like a recovery storm caused by undesired lease expiration as Kubernetes deprioritizes lease renewal requests.

 ### 4. QPS Limits